 A rural section in the Totara Valley was purchased by Charles Shaw in c.1870.
 CR Shaw (1829-1906) emigrated from England to New Zealand, after four years in Australia, in 1857.
 He worked for the provincial government as a district surveyor on Banks Peninsula for four years and then transferred to Timaru in 1861.
 Shaw was twice married and had 14 children; his primary residence appears to have always been in or near Timaru.
 Shaw's son Geoffrey (c.1857-1920) farmed at Sterndale until it was sold to TB Garrick in 1898.
-The latter appears to have extended the homestead in 1899 and then replaced it with a new house in 1903.
+The latter built a new homestead in 1903.
 Tertius Bruce Garrick (c.1869-1941) served on the Levels County Council, the Timaru Harbour Board, and was a director on a number of companies.
 After his death the Fraser family purchased the property in 1942 and has run an Angus cattle stud on it ever since.